esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/StartingServices.png" alt="alt text" style="max-width:200px;"/>

 Now go to the Esper Console and click on **Provisioning Templates** in the left menu bar.
-Find the template you want to use, and click on **View QR code**.
+Find the template you want to use, and click or tap on **View QR code**.

 <img src="./assets/NewConsole/ViewQRCode.png" alt="alt text" style="max-width:200px;"/>